h8d13/Garbware-Hackintosh/README.md

 # Garbware-Hackintosh
 Collection of personal references for restoring Mac's with Linux

+To check your chip in live env `lspi | grep "Apple Inc."`

 ## Restoring T2 Macbook Pro 15,1 (Also applies to many of late 2017 to 2020 releases)

 > For newer M chips see asahilinux and alarm projects.